oiax/tgweb/README.md

 </span>
 ```

-The following example is incorrect for a component because it has multiple root elements:
+The following example is incorrect for a component because it has multiple top-level elements:

 `src/components/rgb.html`